projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-dev-passthrough.rst

    Initialization of remapping of virtual MSI for Service VM

-This figure illustrates how mappings of MSI or MSIX are set up for Service VM.
+This figure illustrates how mappings of MSI or MSI-X are set up for Service VM.
 Service VM is responsible for issuing a hypercall to notify the hypervisor before it configures the PCI configuration space to enable an MSI.
-The hypervisor takes this opportunity to set up a remapping for the given MSI or MSIX before it is actually enabled by Service VM.
+The hypervisor takes this opportunity to set up a remapping for the given MSI or MSI-X before it is actually enabled by Service VM.

 When the User VM needs to access the physical device by passthrough, it uses the following steps: